Collin College

 Collin College is a public community college district in Texas.
-Founded in 1985, the district has grown as the county has grown from around 5,000 students in 1986 to more than 58,000 credit and noncredit students.
+Established in 1985, the district has grown as the county has grown from around 5,000 students in 1986 to more than 60,000 credit and noncredit students.

 Formerly known as the Collin County Community College District, CCCCD, or CCCC, the college rebranded itself "Collin College" in March 2007.
 The district headquarters is in the Collin Higher Education Center in McKinney.

 As defined by the Texas Legislature, the official service area of Collin College includes all of Collin County and Rockwall County and the portions of Denton County within the cities of Frisco and The Colony and the portions included within the Celina and Prosper school districts.

 Campuses

 The McKinney Campus (also known as Central Park Campus) opened in 1985.
 The campus features include a multistory parking garage, library, classrooms, offices, and a student development center.
 The campus library totals 73500 sqft.
-In January 2016, Collin College added a 125,000-square-foot state-of-the-art Health Sciences Center.

-The Plano Campus (also known as Spring Creek Campus) opened in fall of 1988.
+In January 2016, Collin College added a 125,000-square-foot state-of-the-art Health Sciences Center named after former Collin College district president Cary A. Israel.The Plano Campus (also known as Spring Creek Campus) opened in fall of 1988.
 By number of students, this campus is the largest and hosts the college district's fine arts and athletics programs.
 The campus features a 30000 sqft art gallery, theatre center, gymnasium (Cougar Hall), and tennis facilities.
 In January 2013, the college opened an 88,000-square-foot library building with majestic architecture inspired by Thomas Jefferson's design for the University of Virginia.

 The Frisco Campus (also known as Preston Ridge Campus) opened in July 1995.
 In 2014, thanks to a $2 million gift for scholarships by Roger and Jody Lawler of Frisco, the campus renamed their 70000 sqft building from "D Building" to "Lawler Hall" in honor of the donation.
 Collin College's business and high-tech programs are centered at Frisco Campus.
 The culinary arts program moved there in 2009.

 The district administration is located in the Collin Higher Education Center (CHEC) in McKinney.
 The CHEC hosts – among other things – a number of bachelor's, master's and doctoral programs from five North Texas universities: Texas A&M University-Commerce, Texas Woman's University, the University of Texas at Dallas, Texas Tech University, and the University of North Texas.
 Offerings vary per university.
 The center is located at the intersection of the Central Expressway (U.S. Route 75) and Texas State Highway 121.